LEEYJ1021/structural-signal-irrelevance/README.md

 ### 3.1 A detour before the test: what does "cold start" even mean here?

 The original plan treated "cold start" as new-advertiser onboarding: a brand-new account launching its first campaign.
 Before testing any hypothesis, we tried to build that sample — and the data pushed back, hard, five separate times.
+Each of these five detours is logged in full narrative form — what we assumed, how the diagnostic contradicted it, what changed — in [`docs/METHODOLOGY_NOTES.md`](docs/METHODOLOGY_NOTES.md); the entry numbers below point directly at the matching write-up.

 1. **The numbers didn't match.** Early planning documents cited 476 "true cold-start" ad groups in one place and 250 in another.
 Recomputing directly from the data settled it at 250 → 222 after filtering for at least 7 active days — matching the smaller figure exactly.

 2. **What looked like right-censoring wasn't.** 83.8% of the trajectory sample appeared to be "censored" — cut short by the observation window ending.
 But stretching the required post-registration observation window from 30 to 120 days barely moved that number (83.6% → 83.2%).
 If it were really about insufficient observation time, giving ad groups four times longer to be observed should have fixed most of it.
 It didn't.
 The real explanation: **these ad groups simply don't stop running** — they keep going until the data collection window ends.
 Applying a right-censoring lens borrowed from survival analysis was the wrong tool for this kind of data.
+(Full diagnostic chain — Step C's censoring flags, Step F's cutoff-sensitivity sweep, Step G's coverage measurement — in [`docs/METHODOLOGY_NOTES.md`, entry 3](docs/METHODOLOGY_NOTES.md#3-apparent-right-censoring-turned-out-to-be-a-follow-up-window-artifact-then-something-else).)

 3. **Growth-curve clustering couldn't be trusted.** We tried fitting discrete latent growth classes (a group-based trajectory model) to categorize ad groups by growth pattern.
 A recovery simulation (200 iterations) showed that even when the true number of classes was known to be 2, the model correctly identified it only 9% of the time.
 This wasn't a "small sample, a bit unlucky" problem — the model structure itself couldn't reliably recover class counts.
 We abandoned it in favor of a continuous growth-curve (random-effects) approach.
+(Simulation design in [`docs/METHODOLOGY_NOTES.md`, entry 2](docs/METHODOLOGY_NOTES.md#2-discrete-latent-class-growth-models-gbtm-were-the-planned-rq1-method).)

 4. **The real discovery: this isn't user cold-start at all.** Profiling the top customers and mapping the full distribution of account maturity revealed something the original framing had missed entirely.
 Of the 222 usable ad groups, **zero** met the strict criteria for "genuinely new account" (cold-start ratio ≥ 80% *and* account age ≤ 30 days).
 Even relaxing the age threshold to 90 days captured just one ad group (0.5%).
 More than half of the observed "cold-start" ad groups belonged to accounts with a **median age of 2,853 days — about 7.8 years.** We hadn't been finding a scarce population; we'd been looking for a population that essentially doesn't exist in this data.
 This forced an explicit reframing: from *user* cold-start (a brand-new advertiser) to **item cold-start** (a brand-new ad group inside an already-mature account) — a distinction long established in recommender-systems research but rarely made explicit in advertising analytics.
+(Full reframing narrative, including the snapshot-artifact check that ruled out an alternative explanation, in [`docs/METHODOLOGY_NOTES.md`, entry 1](docs/METHODOLOGY_NOTES.md#1-cold-start-was-assumed-to-mean-new-advertiser-onboarding).)

 5. **Even the statistical model needed rebuilding.** Account maturity only takes one value per customer — every ad group from the same account shares it.
 Feeding that into a mixed-effects model with a customer-level random intercept creates a structural non-identifiability: the model can't tell "customer-level random variance" apart from "the maturity fixed effect."
 A pre-registered power simulation (500 iterations, reusing the real cluster structure) confirmed it: the mixed model's convergence failure rate was **100%**.
 We replaced it with a simpler, sound alternative — customer-level aggregate OLS (n≈32) — whose false-positive rate (5.2%) sat right at the nominal 5% alpha, and which could reliably detect only large effects (standardized β ≈ 0.5, 88% power).
+(Full non-identifiability argument in [`docs/METHODOLOGY_NOTES.md`, entry 4](docs/METHODOLOGY_NOTES.md#4-a-customer-random-intercept-mixed-model-mixedlm-was-the-planned-rq1-estimator).)

+A sixth, quieter fix belongs here too: two accounts in the trajectory-usable sample turned out, on four-signal profiling (all-time scale, registration-burst pattern, template/naming signal, real spend), to be test/QA setups rather than real advertisers, and were excluded via a pre-specified rule now encoded in `config/config.yaml → sample_definition.known_test_account_ids` — logged rather than applied ad hoc ([`docs/METHODOLOGY_NOTES.md`, entry 7](docs/METHODOLOGY_NOTES.md#7-sample-exclusion-rules-were-derived-empirically-then-made-explicit)).

 ### 3.2 Does account maturity predict how fast a new ad group grows?